Hacked505/mycleaner/README.md

 > so that they are difficult or impossible to recover.
 >
 >You can also use a ready-made console utility for destruction,
-> reset and delete files, as well as use the graphical utility
+> reset and delete files.
-> developed using the mycleaner and pyside2 package.
->
->Console utility for destruction,
-> zeroing, and deleting files.
 >
 >The utility allows you to destruct files,
 > reset them to zero and delete them,